abhalkar/ANSIBLE-SETUP/README.md

 	No s/w required on node system only need python installed.
 	Ansible use the YAML language for writing the play.
 	All the script is writen in playbook in the form of play.
+		- v option with ansible cmd is used for verbously.
+	Ansible is mostely used for patching

+# what are ansible aadhoc cmd?
+	- It is the cmd which runs on multiple hosts
+	- These are setup , gather_facts, ping, uptime
+	- eg:
+		*ansible -i host all -u centos --private-key=id_rsa -m shell -a uptime *ansible -m shell -a gather_facts

 **What is YAML ?**
 		Full form og YAML is (yet another markup language) store the data in form of key or distonary: value or list.